 Over the past few years, video advertising has undeniably grown and is expected to grow further in the future.
 According to eMarketer, on average, a US adult spends 98 minutes per day consuming digital video content, which accounts for 31% of total time with digital media.

 As an effect, video advertising has started to become increasingly popular among publishers and advertisers.
 And as outlined by eMarketer, US advertisers will spend $19.81 billion in digital video advertising in 2020.
-Although video advertising is a win-win for both sides, many publishers are still unaware of different types of video ads available in the industry.
+Although video advertising is a win-win for both sides, many publishers are still unaware of the different types of video ads available in the industry.

 In this article, we aim to brief you on in-banner video ads.
 So, let’s begin with the introduction to in-banner video ads and its benefits for publishers.